Changes ahead as Gering Junior High becomes middle school

 Regan also mentioned some changes to courses at the school and an increased focus on achievement.

-The district expects the transition to take about one year.
+The district expects the transition to take about a year.
 The process will include legal work, new signage and changes to many official documents and grants.

 The work session also included results and discussion of the district’s 2022-2023 Perceptual Survey, which sought feedback from students, parents, teaching staff and classified staff regarding the district’s performance and culture.